Alternative Fan-beam Backprojection and Adjoint Operators: Numerical results

-To obtain image reconstructions, we filtered the parallel sinogram with the conventional ramp filter \cite{kak2001} before applying the rebinning operation $\MS$ to obtain a filtered fan-beam sinogram.
-We proceded in this way for sake of simplicity because the filtering processes for fan-beam sinograms, detailed in \cite{kak2001, natterer2001mathematical}, is not in the scope of this work.
-We are interested in the backprojection exclusively.
-Backprojection through our method of this filtered sinogram is presented in Figure \ref{fig:back}(b) where we can appreciate a good image reconstruction.
-Again, the profile $x_1=0.12$ is plotted in Figure \ref{fig:profil}(b) to compare the two methods together with the target phantom.
+To obtain image reconstructions, we filtered the parallel sinogram with the conventional ramp filter \cite{kak1988} before applying the rebinning operation $\MS$ to obtain a filtered fan-beam sinogram.
+We proceeded in this way for sake of simplicity because the filtering processes for fan-beam sinograms, detailed in \cite{kak1988, natterer2001mathematical}, is not in the scope of this work but only the backprojection operation.

+Two backprojections methods were implemented, the conventional rebinning through parallel geometry by operation $\MS^{-1}$ in (\ref{eq.Madj}) followed by the standard $O(N^3)$ backprojection $\Back$ as presented in theorem \ref{theotwosteps} and our BN series method.
+The rebinning strategy, used here to evaluate the accuracy of our method, is often employed in available libraries that include fan-beam tomography as in \cite{astra}.
+The normalized mean square error (MSE), computed as $100 \norm{u- \tilde u}_2^2 / \norm{\tilde u}_2^{2}$, and the normalized mean absolute error (MAE), as $100 \norm{u- \tilde u}_1 / \norm{\tilde u}_1$, for a ground truth image $\tilde u$ and corrupted image $u$ are used as error metrics.